In This Guide

 - Propane-heated rural PA (Poconos, northern counties, Lancaster County rural) โ 7โ9 year payback

-- New construction anywhere in PA โ system designed in from the start avoids retrofit premium
+- New construction anywhere in PA โ system designed in from the start avoids retrofit premium, 3โ5 year incremental payback

 Think carefully: